zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

             Total Documents: 200000
           ```

+      4. Executive Summary & Key Observations
+          - Latency: w:1 (7ms avg) is the fastest, followed by w:majority (9ms avg), and finally w:all (10ms avg) as the slowest.

+          - Durability & Consistency: w:all and w:majority provide stronger guarantees, while w:1 prioritizes speed at the cost of potential data loss.

+          - Throughput & Tail Latency: While average latencies are close, the higher standard deviation and maximum latency for w:all and w:majority indicate they are more susceptible to performance degradation from node latency or network issues.

+      5. Detailed Analysis of Architectural Trade-offs
+          - Write Concern w:1
+            - Behavior: The write operation returns as soon as the primary node has applied the write.
+The replication to the two secondary nodes happens asynchronously in the background.

+            - Data Visibility: Data is immediately visible on the primary.
+It might not be immediately visible on secondaries, leading to stale reads if an application reads from a secondary.

+            - Behavior During Failures: This is the most risky mode.
+If the primary node fails immediately after acknowledging the write and before the data is replicated, the data can be lost forever.
+A new primary will be elected from the secondaries that may not have received the write.

+            - Architectural Trade-off: This configuration prioritizes Availability and Partition Tolerance (AP) from the CAP theorem.
+It sacrifices strong Consistency (C) for low latency and high availability of writes.
+The system remains writable even if some secondaries are disconnected, as long as the primary is alive.

+          - Write Concern w:majority
+            - Behavior: The write operation returns only after a majority of nodes (2 out of 3 in this RF=3 cluster) have acknowledged the write.

+            - Data Visibility: The written data is guaranteed to be visible on at least 2 nodes.
+This prevents stale reads if your read concern is also set to majority.
+It offers strong consistency.

+            - Behavior During Failures: This configuration is highly resilient.
+Even if the primary node fails, the data is already on at least one other node.
+During a network partition, if a majority of nodes (including the primary) can still communicate, writes can continue.
+If the primary is in the minority partition, it becomes read-only.

+            - Architectural Trade-off: This is the classic CP (Consistency & Partition Tolerance) configuration.
+It ensures data consistency and durability even during failures, but at the cost of higher latency and potentially reduced availability.
+If a majority of nodes cannot be reached, writes will fail, making the system less available for write operations.

+          - Write Concern w:all
+            - Behavior: The write operation returns only after all nodes in the replica set (all 3 in this case) have acknowledged the write.

+            - Data Visibility: The data is guaranteed to be on every single node.
+This is the strongest possible durability guarantee.

+            - Behavior During Failures: This configuration is the most fragile in terms of availability.
+If any single node becomes unavailable or slow, all write operations will block or fail.
+The system's write availability is directly tied to the health of every single node.

+            - Architectural Trade-off: This is an even stricter form of CP.
+While it offers the ultimate durability guarantee, it severely impacts Availability (A).
+The latency is the highest, and the system's ability to tolerate any node failure is zero for write operations.

+      6. Justifying Configuration Choice for Business Requirements
+      The "why" behind the choice is driven by the business's tolerance for data loss, stale data, and downtime.

+        - When to Choose w:majority (The Balanced CP Choice)
+          - Business Requirement: Financial transactions, user account data, inventory management systems, or any application where data correctness is paramount.

+          - Justification: This is the most common choice for applications requiring strong consistency.
+It provides an excellent balance between durability and acceptable latency.
+It accepts a slight performance penalty (2ms higher than w:1 in our test) to gain the guarantee that once a write is acknowledged, it will survive a single node failure and will be consistent across the cluster.
+The cost (slightly higher latency) is a worthy trade-off for the benefit (data safety).

+        - When to Choose w:1 (The Performance AP Choice)
+          - Business Requirement: High-volume telemetry data, application logs, social media activity streams, real-time analytics, or any scenario where throughput and speed are more critical than perfect durability.

+          - Justification: I would choose this when the business can tolerate occasional, small amounts of data loss in exchange for blistering performance.
+For example, losing a few log lines or a single user's "click" event is acceptable if it means you can process millions of such events per second.
+This embodies the "why" of prioritizing user experience and system scalability over absolute data correctness for non-critical data.
+The cost (risk of data loss) is accepted for the benefit (system speed and responsiveness).

+        - When to Choose w:all (The Strict CP / Niche Choice)
+          - Business Requirement: Extremely critical configuration data, master encryption keys, or legal records where every single copy must be identical at all times.

+          - Justification: This is rarely used for general application writes due to its severe impact on availability and high tail latency.
+The reason here is often regulatory, requirement for absolute certainty.
+The business is explicitly stating that the integrity of this specific data is so critical that they are willing to have their entire write process halt if any single database node has a problem.

 2. Leader-Follower (Primary-Backup) Model:
     - demonstrate writes and reads against the primary and how data propagates to followers
     - Simulate a primary node failure and observe how the system elects a new primary and handles ongoing operations.
 Note any downtime or data inconsistencies
+    - Mongodb doesn't support Leaderless (Multi-Primary) Model, so this part is skipped.

       1. Run the Spring Boot application with replication test:
           ```bash